-As required by the SCDOT Bridge Design Manual, the bridge plans shall include Reinforcing Steel Schedules and Quantities Tables for each bridge component (end bents, interior bents, spans, etc.).
-When these components are required to be constructed in stages, the Reinforcing Steel Schedules and Quantities Tables shall be broken down by stage.
+As required by the SCDOT Bridge Design Manual, include in the bridge plans Reinforcing Steel Schedules and Quantities Tables for each bridge component (end bents, interior bents, spans, etc.).
+When these components are required to be constructed in stages, break the Reinforcing Steel Schedules and Quantities Tables down by stage.